• Skip to primary navigation

 • Add buttermilk and mix lightly just until dough comes together.
 Turn out onto a lightly floured surface and pat into a rectangle.
 Cut into fourths and stack each fourth on top of each other.
 Pat into a rectangle and repeat 3 more times.

-• Pat or roll dough to 1 inch thickness.
+• Use a rolling pin to roll the dough to 1 inch thickness.
 Using a 2 ½ inch round cutter, cut dough without twisting.
 Place on prepared pan and freeze for 10 minutes.

 • Remove from freezer.
 Beat egg and cream together in a small bowl.
 Brush with egg wash and sprinkle with pepper.